Martin Donovan (screenwriter): Early life

-Martin Donovan was born in the city of Buenos Aires as Carlos Enrique Varela Peralta Ramos.
+Martin Donovan was born in Buenos Aires as Carlos Enrique Varela Peralta Ramos.
 His great-great-grandfather was Patricio Peralta Ramos, founder of the city of Mar del Plata.
 Donovan was the eldest of seven brothers and one sister, and he was viewed as the "strange one of the family" from the very beginning.
-He connected with movies and the theater since he was 6 or 7 years old and he voraciously read everything.
+He connected with movies and the theater since he was six or seven years old and he voraciously read everything.
 His passion for films was shown, for instance, when he became desperate to see A Streetcar Named Desire.
 The young Martin would cry: "Why can't I see A Streetcar Named Desire?!", to which his mother would reply: "Because you're 8!
 Go wash your hands and come to the table!"
 In 1961, at the age of 11, he wrote a letter to filmmaker Luchino Visconti, addressing the envelope as "Luchino Visconti, Italy, Europe".
 Visconti received the letter and replied; 8 years later Martin Donovan was at his side as his assistant.

 In 1963 he was sent to boarding school at Colegio de la Inmaculada Concepción in Santa Fe Province, where Eduardo Peralta Ramos SJ, Martin's mother's elder brother, was a teacher and the spiritual father of Jorge Bergoglio, later known as Pope Francis.
 Donovan went back home in 1964, and a couple of months later he escaped his parents’ home through a window, leaving a letter to his mother, which read: "Don't cry mama, I need to find myself..."
 He soon became a runaway in Buenos Aires during summer, with only his maternal grandmother, Celia Lertora de Peralta Ramos — whom Martin called "Mamama" — as his accomplice.
 Those summer months in Buenos Aires while the police were searching all over for him became a fundamental period in his life.